GUADALUPE MOUNTAINS trip

 An unpaved road in Borden County - the final example of Bordendom in this photo shoot.

-TX 115/176 entering Andrews, TX.
+TX 115/176 entering Andrews, Texas.
 If my hometown had a sign like this, I'd feel huuuuumiliated!
 This 100-foot-long eyesore was erected in 1969.
 Before 1981, the last part said, "SUPPORTS OUR GOVERNMENT."
 The sign was built to attack the protest culture of the 1960s, but it's strange they dropped the pro-government message in 1981 when the presidency took a hard right turn.
 A high school teacher later assumed responsibility of maintaining the sign.
 A similar sign reportedly stands at the other end of town, and city crews have been responsible for its upkeep.

 And I thought the Campbell County Schools were bad at politicizing stuff!